facebook

 Your bedroom is your sanctuary, and your bed is arguably the most important part of your home.
 It’s where you go to recharge and get a good night’s sleep, both of which are necessary if you want to maintain good health and keep up with everything life throws at you.
 And you deserve to have a bedroom layout that supports you.

 This guide explores seven different bed placement options for every room.
-We’ve also highlighted some quick tips, feng shui tips, and answers to commonly asked questions, so you can put this dilemma to rest.
+Check out this top post for some quick tips, feng shui tips, and answers to commonly asked questions so you can put this dilemma to rest.

 Where Should a Bed Be Placed in a Bedroom?